statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

 To set up connection with Athena, Statsig needs the following

-- Region
+- AWS Region
+- A Glue Database for staging
+- An S3 Query Result Location (can be specified explicitly or via an Athena Workgroup)
-- Granting Athena Access Permissions to a Statsig-owned Service Account through an IAM Role
+- Athena Access Permissions (can be via an AWS Role or an AWS User)

-In place of granting Athena Access Permissions to a Statsig-owned Service Account, you can also provide the following:

-- IAM User Access Key
-- IAM Secret Access Key

 ## Grant Permissions to Statsig

 You need to grant some permissions for Statsig from your AWS console in order for us to access your Athena data.
 Statsig requires
  - READ on any tables you are using for experimentation
  - USAGE/WRITE on a Statsig-specific Schema we'll use to materialize temp tables and results.
 This enables us to cache data and perform incremental loads.

 1. Create an (**A**) IAM Role, or (**B**) IAM User

    (**A**) IAM Role
+   With an IAM Role, Statsig will assume your created IAM Role via a Statsig Service Account.
+The ARN for this service account is provided in your Data Connection settings in the Statsig Console.
+Statsig will run queries through this IAM Role in the form of temporary sessions via the AWS SDK.
       - In your AWS IAM Dashboard, select the Roles page under the Access Management tab
       - Create a new Role
       - Under the Trust Relationships tab of this newly created Role, edit the trust policy to include the Assume Role action for the provided Statsig Service Account.
 Optionally, add a condition using the provided External ID for added security ([AWS External ID Docs](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/))